Home Care Websites: 10+ Design Examples (2026)

 Location finder as the entire homepage CTA

-Visiting Angels built their entire homepage around a single insight: home care is local.
-The location finder dominates the page, pushing visitors to connect with their nearest franchise immediately.
-No mission statement hero, no stock photo carousel.
-Just “Find Your Local Visiting Angels” with a prominent search field.
-This is conversion-first design.
+Visiting Angels built their entire homepage around the location finder.
+It dominates the page, pushing visitors to connect with their nearest franchise immediately.
+The hero is “Find Your Local Visiting Angels” with a prominent search field, not a mission statement or stock photo carousel.

 The services pages use warm, candid photography that looks real rather than staged.
 Their About page tells a genuine founder story with dates, milestones, and specific numbers (the kind of details that are hard to fake).
 Every page funnels the visitor toward a local connection.